provsalt/notes/Social studies/03 Working for the good of society/Role of citizens/Contributing to the needs of society.md

 ## Role of groups
 There are two different types of groups citizens can contribute towards, an [[Groups#Organized Groups]]

-## How does this increase sense of belonging?
-Citizens are more involved in the sharing and discussion of the future of Singapore and feel a sense of belonging when they are listened to.
+This leads to citizens who are more involved in the sharing and discussion of the future of Singapore and feel a sense of belonging when they are listened to.